Justice of the peace: Northern Ireland

 In Northern Ireland, the situation initially continued as it had in pre-1922 Ireland.
-However, justices of the peace no longer sat out of petty sessions after 1935 (Summary Jurisdiction and Criminal Justice Act (Northern Ireland) 1935).
+However, justices of the peace no longer sat out of petty sessions after the Summary Jurisdiction and Criminal Justice Act (Northern Ireland) 1935.
 Since then, magistrates' courts in Northern Ireland have consisted of legally qualified resident magistrates (now known as district judges (magistrates' courts)) sitting alone, except in cases involving children, where two lay panelists sat with the magistrate.
 Justices of the peace were confined to the power to conduct committal hearings, bind persons over to the peace, sign warrants, summons, and other official documents.
 They were appointed by the Lord Chancellor on the recommendation of a committee in each county court division.

 The Justice (Northern Ireland) Act 2002 introduced a new office of lay magistrate, to sit alongside resident magistrates at magistrates' courts in certain matters.
 Unlike in England and Wales, "lay magistrate" is the official title of the position, to distinguish from existing justices of the peace who do not sit in the magistrates' courts.
 The first lay magistrates were appointed in 2005.
 Two lay magistrates sit with the district judge (magistrates' court) in criminal proceedings involving children (replacing the former lay panelists) and Family Proceedings Court matters.
 The district judge (magistrates' court), who is a barrister or solicitor of at least seven years standing, presides over the bench.
 Most criminal justice functions of JPs were transferred to lay magistrates.
-It is expected that there will be no further appointments of justices of the peace in Northern Ireland, although those already appointed retain the title and any functions not transferred to lay magistrate under the 2002 Act.
+It is expected that there will be no further appointments of justices of the peace in Northern Ireland, although those already appointed retain the title and any functions not transferred to lay magistrate under the 2002 act.